CSchoel/arbitrary-but-fixed/_drafts/ai-explained-financial-prediction.md

 2. We can simply run our algorithm multiple times.
   If we predicted the value 59 for the history [50, 54, 60], we can then see what our AI yields for the new query [54, 60, 59].
   This does not require to change the algorithm or to acquire more data, but it also means that our errors will accumulate, and our predictions will get increasingly unreliable the longer the desired output.

+---

+[^1]: If you are as unfamiliar with stock market terms as me before I wrote this post: A company's stock encompasses an arbitrary number of shares (some companies could have a total of 1000 shares, others a total of 50000), which represent a share (hence the name) of the company itself.